OrbDevelop/DordPrivacyPolicy/README.md

 **Email:** orbdevelop@zohomail.eu

 By using Dord., you agree to the collection and use of your information as described in this Privacy Policy.

----

-Feel free to adjust any sections further to match any additional features or future changes to the app’s data handling practices.